Social

 Mitsui & Co.
 (Australia) Ltd. : Group Companies (Mitsui & Co.
 Wood Resources Oceania)

-In Japan, 75 of Mitsui's Forests have obtained FSC® certification (FSC® -C057355) and we conduct forest management respecting the traditions and culture of indigenous people.
+In Japan, we conduct forest management respecting the traditions and culture of indigenous people.
 In Hokkaido, where a part of Mitsui's Forests is located, Mitsui has entered into agreements with the Biratori Ainu Association and with the town of Biratori to cooperate in activities to protect, and pass on, traditional indigenous culture through the conservation of forests.

 Mitsui Australia, in cooperation with its consolidated subsidiaries in Australia, is engaged in a range of initiatives to ensure respect for the rights of the indigenous people in Australia.
 These include training for employees, Acknowledgement of Country (a statement of respect for indigenous peoples) at major events and meetings, and the planning of new initiatives through regular information exchanges among staff from each branch and subsidiary in Australia.